MCPTotal

 agent builderagentkitmcp hostingmcp serversopenai

-Creating and running MCP servers
+Creating and running MCP servers is that simple

 Connecting the MCP server

-However, in some cases they do accept an authorization bearer token, which is great.
-But in other cases, they don’t!
+OpenAI’s SDKs don’t support OAuth for MCP directly.
+However, in some cases, they accept an authorization bearer token.
+But in other cases, they don’t.

 Using OpenAI Client Response API with MCP